-There are many different forms to OCD but interestingly OCD is treated the same no matter what the theme.
+There are many different forms to OCD but interestingly, OCD treatment is the same no matter what the theme.
 Many people think OCD might only be about contamination or tidiness issues but it can be so much more.

 There is no hierarchy to suffering.
 One obsession isn’t inherently worse than another.
-Some forms of OCD are more challenging to diagnose, and the contents of obsessions are so taboo that people suffer without finding the help they need.
+Some forms of OCD are more challenging to diagnose, and the contents of some obsessions are so taboo that people can endure silently without finding the help they need.
 Sometimes people may not know that they have OCD.